 Fantasy and Adventure Comics For Kids

-Perfectly ordinary looking children with massive strength, a journey to magical realms, being stranded on strange islands and meeting unknown tribes, only to escape from them to save your life.
+Perfectly ordinary looking children with massive strength, a quest to magical realms, being stranded on strange islands and meeting unknown tribes, only to escape from them to save your life.
 These are the things you will experience when you read the adventure and fantasy comics we have lined up for you next.

 An investigative journalist with a lucky streak and a nosy attitude, Tintin takes you on a journey around the world for an adventure.
 Joined by his loyal companion and pet dog Snowy, his best mate Captain Haddock, and adviser Professor Calculus, Tintin takes investigative journalism to a new level in the comic series.
 Originally written and published in French by Belgian author Herge (Georges Remi), the series became highly popular and was translated into 70 languages.
 Also, there are movies and television shows based on the comic.